MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Binary expressions with enumeration and floating point types

 The ability to apply the usual arithmetic conversions on operands where one is of enumeration type and the other is of a different enumeration type or a floating-point type is deprecated.
-In other words, using a binary operation between an enumeration and a floating-point type is now a warning when the [/std:latest](../build/reference/std-specify-language-standard-version.md) compiler option enabled:
+In other words, using a binary operation between an enumeration and a floating-point type is now a warning when the [/std:latest](../build/reference/std-specify-language-standard-version.md) compiler option is enabled:
-.

 ```cpp
 enum E1 { a };